AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ## Polish

 - Finishing up the game
-  - Commenting the code
+  - Commenting your code
   - Better controls (Variable jump heights)
   - Splash screen
   - Death screen
   - SFX
   - Avoid spawning object immediately
-- Provide finished code (.c and .h)
+- Link to finished code (.c and .h)
 - Other functions, like LEDs.
 Encourage exploration.
   - Trophies
   - Swadgepass
   - LEDs
+  - Powerups?
 - Look at the pong mode for a complete, simple mode.